 Reports will include quantitative and qualitative data that provide periodic performance feedback and examine the effectiveness of the AL SPDG's training, coaching, resources, and other supports.
 In addition to traditional types of evaluation reports, the AL SPDG External Evaluator will develop one-page infographics with data summaries to be shared with the State Implementation Team and Stakeholder Team.
-The External Evaluator will also assist with the submission of the SPDG Annual Performance Report and Final Report to OSEP.
+The External Evaluator will also assist with submission of the SPDG Annual Performance Report and Final Report to OSEP.
 The AL SPDG Team and External Evaluator meet each summer to conduct a comprehensive review of the data, determine any changes that need to be made, and celebrate successes.
+Goal 1: To increase reading achievement results for students with disabilities in grades 4-8 through professional learning on implementing MTSS supports to teachers and leaders in selected AL-MTSS cohort districts and schools.